Azmisov/sphinxcontrib-kissapi/README.rst

         }
     }

-If the renderer output values, they can be referenced in your existing reST documentation using the ``kissapi`` directive.
+If the render callback were to output values, they can be referenced in your existing reST documentation using the ``kissapi`` directive.
 For the above ``conf.py`` example, we could inject ``"my_rendered_output"`` by adding this directive somewhere:

 .. code-block:: rest